INVESTING IN BC CONSERVATION SINCE 1981

 The Caribou Habitat Restoration Fund (CHRF) is managed by the Habitat Conservation Trust Foundation for the purpose of restoring high-value habitat for caribou in BC using functional and ecological restoration methods.
 The CHRF is made possible by contributions from the Province of BC and Environment and Climate Change Canada.

-CHRF Info Pamphlet
+CHRF Info Sheet

 Any individual or organization capable of restoring habitat for caribou in British Columbia.
 To maximize the benefits for caribou using the funds available, the Province of BC has identified priority herds and developed guidelines for selecting restoration areas and activities that will benefit these herds.